Who Benefits from Sedation Dentistry

 Nitrous oxide is also generally safe, but it’s not a good choice for people with respiratory problems that can be triggered by irritation from the gas.
 If you have compromised health or certain nutrient deficiencies, nitrous oxide may not be the right choice.
 In addition, people with generally low blood oxygen levels are probably not good candidates for nitrous oxide.

 IV sedation is really only recommended for people who are in good health, especially good cardiovascular health.
 Before undergoing a procedure with IV sedation, you should talk to your doctor about the risks for you.

 We Can Tell If You’re a Candidate

 The only way to know for sure whether you’re a candidate for any type of sedation dentistry is to talk to a sedation dentist.
-To schedule your appointment with an Orange County sedation dentist, please contact Rice Dentistry in Irvine.
+To schedule your appointment with an Orange County sedation dentist, please schedule a consultation at Rice Dentistry in Irvine.